 Storey Arms in the Brecon Beacons has become so popular in winter, it becomes a sort of makeshift ski resort when the snow arrives.
 That said, it’s ideal for families of mixed ages as it starts with gentle beginner slopes and reaches up to some heart-racing drops at the peak.

-Stay: Original Cottages in Wales.
+Stay: Rural Retreats in Wales.

 Lyme Park in Disley has the enviable backdrop of one of England’s most recognised country houses (it featured in the BBC’s Pride & Prejudice.
 While it lacks the dizzying peaks of other sledging hills, the park has numerous slopes in its 1400 acres, making it a less crowded option ideal for families.